aws-samples/aws-blockchain-node-runners/lib/ethereum/README.md

    </body>
 ```

-**NOTE:** By default and for security reasons the load balancer is available only from wihtin the default VPC in the region where it is deployed.
+**NOTE:** By default and for security reasons the load balancer is available only from within the default VPC in the region where it is deployed.
 It is not available from the Internet and is not open for external connections.
 Before opening it up please make sure you protect your RPC APIs.

 ### Clearing up and undeploying everything